Bisonai/orakl/contracts/README.md

 Migration files are stored under [`migration` directory](migration).
 The migration files are separated based on the `network` and `service`.
 The general path to migration directory is `migration/${network}/${service}`.
-Every migration directory should contain JSON migration files that contain migratino definitions, and `migration.lock` which stores which migration has already been executed.
+Every migration directory should contain JSON migration files that contain migration definitions, and `migration.lock` which stores which migration has already been executed.

 The names of migration files should be consistent.
 We recommend to use the following script to generate a new migration file.